moosetechnology/moosetechnology.github.io/src/content/docs/users/moosequery/index.md

 ## Exploring a Containment Tree

-:::caution[In reality we have a containment directed acyclic graph (DAG).]
+:::note[In reality we have a containment directed acyclic graph (DAG).]
 An entity may be contained in several entities, for example in a package and in a file.
 However, most entities have only one parent.
 For simplicity, we will refer to it as a containment tree.